Cosmetic Botox Injection in Edmonton

-“Botox Cosmetic is the world’s number one non-surgical cosmetic treatment because it’s safe, predictable, and very effective.” - Kamal Alhallak, Ph.D. in Pharmacy
+“Botox Cosmetic is the world’s number one non-surgical cosmetic treatment because it’s safe, predictable, and very effective.” - Dr. Kamal Alhallak, Ph.D. in Pharmaceutical sciences

-Botox is now used for a couple more medical conditions aside from muscle spasms.
-It’s also effective against severe underarm sweating and some other “off label” uses that have become an accepted practice but aren’t necessarily approved.
+This injection is now used for medical conditions aside from muscle spasms.
+It’s effective against severe underarm sweating and some other “off label” uses that have become an accepted practice but aren’t necessarily approved.

-“Botox Cosmetic has proven to be very safe and effective for almost everyone.
+“The Cosmetic use of neurotoxin has proven to be very safe and effective for almost everyone.
 At Albany Laser and Cosmetic Center, it’s easily one of our most popular treatments to rejuvenate one’s face and to look younger.”

 It’s important to know a few things about Botox:

-- It’s not permanent.
+- Botox is not a permanent treatment.
 The effects wear off over time, and a new round of injections will be needed.

-- Botox is used primarily in the upper face, whereas fillers are more appropriate in other areas.
+- Botox can be injected into the upper face, whereas fillers are more appropriate for other areas.

 Who can’t use Botox?

-While Botox Cosmetic is safe for nearly everyone, there are some people for whom it’s not a good idea.
+While cosmetic Botox is safe for nearly everyone, there are some people we wouldn't recommend it to.

-Tell your doctor or physician's assistant if you:
+Tell your doctor or physician's assistant if you have:

 “It only takes about 10 minutes for the Botox injections,” Dr. Alhallak said.
 “Maximum effect takes about two weeks, so I always tell my patients to plan ahead if they have an event that they want to look their best for.”

-As a Doctor of Pharmacy, Dr. Alhallak pays special attention to the cases where Botox can have the maximum effect.
-In some cases, where wrinkles are caused by relaxed muscles, fillers, not Botox, are the answer.
+As a Doctor of Pharmaceuical sciences, Dr. Alhallak pays special attention to the cases where it can have the maximum effect.

 After the anesthetic wears off, there might be some slight discomfort, but it’s usually very mild and goes away in a few hours.